The Ink and the Appetizer: Navigating the Culinary Maze Post-Tattoo

 You finally got the tattoo you’ve dreamed of for years.
 Naturally, you want to show it off.
 But the timing?
 Disastrous.

-Suddenly, you’re equalizing two equally dangerous situations:
+Suddenly, you’re balancing two equally dangerous situations:

 - Trying to keep your arm from touching anything hot, greasy, or potentially infectious.